optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 ### Algorithm options

-Algorithm options refer to options that are not handled by estimagic but directly by the algorithms.
+Algorithm options refer to options that are not handled by optimagic but directly by the algorithms.
 Examples are convergence criteria, stopping criteria and advanced configuration of algorithms.
 Some of them are supported by many algorithms (e.g. stopping after a maximum number of function evaluations is reached), some are supported